Website Guidelines: Quality Standards for Publisher Listings

 What Happens When a Site Is Rejected

 If your website does not meet these guidelines, you will receive a rejection notice with specific reasons.
+For a detailed breakdown of each rejection category and how to fix it, see common website rejection reasons.
 Common rejection reasons include:

 You may address the feedback and resubmit.
 Sites rejected for link farm activity are typically not eligible for resubmission — the issue is fundamental, not fixable with minor changes.